-Supreme Court invalidates law banning foul language trademarks
+Supreme Court allows foul language trademarks in F-word case

 The case marked the latest important free speech decision by the justices.

-In another free speech case decided last year, the Supreme Court ruled that states cannot impose a blanket prohibition on apparel such as T-shirts and buttons bearing political messages in polling sites, striking down a Minnesota law as a First Amendment violation.
+In another free speech case decided last year, the court struck down a Minnesota law prohibiting apparel bearing political messages in polling sites.

-The court in 2015 ruled that Texas did not violate free speech rights when it rejected a proposed specialty vehicle license plate displaying the Confederate flag, to some an emblem of Southern pride and to others a symbol of racism.
+Also last year, the court blocked a California law requiring clinics that counsel women against abortion to notify clients of the availability of abortions paid for by the state, finding that it violated the free speech rights of the Christian-based facilities..

 Reporting by Andrew Chung; Editing by Will Dunham

-Note: (Editor’s note: contains language that some readers may find offensive, paragraphs 2, 9.)